dustinlyons/nixos-config/README.md

 ```

 ### 2a.
 Install our last remaining Nix channel
-Everything else comes from our flake; the `nix-darwin` home-manager module, however, is still a channel.
+We managed all dependencies as inputs inside `flake.nix`, _except_ for the `nix-darwin` home-manager module, which is still fetched via Nix channels.
 ```sh
 nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager
 ```